chriskeno95/Horiseon-code-refactor/README.md

 I have also learned a better way to consolidate css to improve its readability and make it more efficient.
 This means that if anyone was to work on it again in the future, they can read and edit code easily.
 I now understand the purpose of commenting code to improve this as well.

+## Other Notes
+while completing this project I coded alot of changes - pretty much everything - all in one go and commited the changes when i had finished.
+I realise now that this is not the best practice as i am not using the Git version control effectively.
+This also means if i was to go back a version, the changes that would need changed would be alot more than if i was to commit regularly with small changes.
+This allows better commenting when committing to keep track of changes.

+I will now implement this in the future when working on other projects.

 ## Installation

 There is no need to install anything for this project as it can be viewed [here](https://chriskeno95.github.io/Horiseon-code-refactor/)